escobard/blockchains-nd/part2/lesson4.notes.md

 	- input info (script): where the input is coming from, and checks of the inputs that can be used
 	- output count: how many outputs were produced from this transaction.
 	- output info (script): where the input is coming from, how much was outputted and any conditions for future transactions
-	- locktime: earliest time or the earliest brock a transaction can use to be added to the blockchain. if this is a number that is less than 500,000,000 it will be represented as a block height.
+	- locktime - The locktime field indicates the earliest time or the earliest block a transaction can be added to the blockchain.
+If the locktime is non-zero and less than 500 million, it is interpreted as a block height and miners have to wait until that block height is reached before attempting to add it to a block.
+If the locktime is above 500 million, it is read as a unix timestamp which means the number of seconds since the date January 1st 1970.
+It is usually 0 which means confirm as soon as possible.

 ### Transaction scripts